 Credit for Prior Work by First-Year Students

-In order to receive Washington and Lee credit, all documentation (official transcripts, official score reports, required W&L forms, etc.) must be received by the University Registrar before the end of the first term in which the student is enrolled at W&L. Specific policies concerning College Board Advanced Placement Examination Program credit, credit for certificates or diplomas through the International Baccalaureate Program, and how to obtain credit awarded for courses previously taken at another college or university (e.g. dual enrollment credit), is described in the catalog section on Degree Credit for Off-Campus Study.
+In order to receive Washington and Lee credit, all documentation (official transcripts, official score reports, required W&L forms, etc.) must be received by the University Registrar before the last class day of the first fall term.
+Requests and transcripts received by August 15 will be processed in time for new students’ registration for fall term.
+Specific policies concerning College Board Advanced Placement Examination Program credit, credit for certificates or diplomas through the International Baccalaureate Program, and how to obtain credit awarded for courses previously taken at another college or university (e.g. dual enrollment credit), is described in the catalog section on Degree Credit for Off-Campus Study.
+First-year students may receive a maximum of 30 credits from any and all non-W&L sources (e.g., AP, IB, college courses while in high school).

 Applicants who have graduated from high school and are enrolled full-time at another college or university are considered to be transfer applicants.
-Transfer students are admitted for the beginning in September each year and are required to complete at least two years of full-time study at W&L prior to being eligible for a degree.
+Transfer students may enroll only in September each year and are required to complete at least two years of full-time study at W&L prior to being eligible for a degree.

 Applications for transfer are due by April 1.
 Students seeking admission as transfers should apply online using the Common Application for Transfer Admission, available at www.commonapp.org.
 W&L requires official transcripts of all post-secondary academic work and a statement of eligibility to return to each institution previously attended.
 Transfer applicants are also required to submit test results from the ACT or the SAT.